antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-changes.md

 * WebResponseInputStream doesn't swallow the exception stating that the stream doesn't support read timeouts.
 [288814]
 * Auto-generated help produces correct links.
 [852865]
 * Added a keep-alive timeout on WCF ServiceHost.
 [948289]
+* Fixed a null reference exception in System.Runtime.Serialization when ETW is enabled.
+[1137758]

 Entity Framework
 ----------------